dockerizedrupal/drupalcamp-baltics-2015/README.md

 Every other line in Dockerfile expect the comments are following the same pattern.

-So let's look into more detail about each instruction in this example.
+So let's look into more detail about some instructions that are more important in this example.

 The second line tells Docker Engine what is the base image that your new image will be built upon.
 In this example it will be the official Debian image, which